-If you remember being little, or if you are the youngest child in your family, you will relate to this book, The Carrot Seed, by Ruth Krauss.
+If you remember being little, or if you are the youngest child in your family, you will relate to The Carrot Seed by Ruth Krauss.

 Father, mother, and big brother all tell little brother that his carrot seed won’t grow, but he doesn’t give up.
 The little boy knows his carrot will sprout, and it (eventually) does.

 This classic book provides a springboard for many lessons: the letter C, the color orange, the color brown, how plants grow, and more.
-You will find these in The Carrot Seed lapbook.
+You will find these The Carrot Seed activities in our free lapbook.

 The Carrot Seed Lapbook Printables